hashcloak/smol-mpc/README.md

 ## Milestones

 - [ ] Fully document the source code.
+- [ ] Add a user-friendly output functionality for the virtual machine states.
 - [ ] Write a protocol for Beaver triple generation.
 - [ ] Allow support for other protocols.